Cripple Creek volunteers step forward to console people rescued from Mollie Kathleen Gold Mine | KRDO

 KRDO checked with the Cripple Creek hotels and was told either that they didn't know if they were hosting any of the rescued people, or that they weren't allowed to release personal information.

-At a Friday afternoon news conference, Sheriff Jason Mikesell said that the person who died in the elevator was a 46-year-old man from the nearby town of Victor; his name is being withheld pending family notification.
+At a Friday afternoon news conference, Sheriff Jason Mikesell said that the person who died in the elevator was 46-year-old Patrick Weier from the nearby town of Victor.